-Similar to previous years, this year's total count of coastal cutthroat trout (CCT) per mile was higher on average throughout the South Fork than the Middle Fork (Figure 3).
-While volunteers did not survey the North Fork this year, CCT densities on the North Fork have been greater than or similar to densities in the South Fork and Middle Fork in some years (i.e.,1995, 1997, 2006) (Figure 3).
-The volunteer efforts survey fewer stream miles on the North Fork compared to these years with recorded high densities, which may contribute to the lower documented densities.
-The total density of cutthroat was near the average of the entire data set with densities at 1.24 and 1.28 times greater on the South Fork and Middle Fork, respectively, than the average of all previous years.
-Throughout the data set the density of CCT has increased in both the South Fork and Middle Fork (Figure 4, Figure 5).
+Similar to previous years, this year's total count of Coastal Cutthroat Trout (CCT) per mile was higher on average throughout the South Fork, though was lower than the densities recorded over the last seven years (i.e. since 2011) (Figure 3).
+Regardless, the total density of cutthroat was near the average of the entire data set with densities at 1.29 times greater on the South Fork than the average of all previous years.
+Throughout the data set the density of CCT has increased in both the South Fork and Middle Fork since surveys began, though recent years appear to be fairly stable (Figure 4, Figure 5).
 As has been observed across the majority of the data set, we observed a higher density of small CCT per mile than large cutthroat per mile this year (Figure 4, Figure 5, Figure 6).
+As no surveys were conducted in the Middle Fork or North Fork no comparisons can be made to the previous year's data.

-A total of seven summer steelhead trout were observed across all three Forks.
+A total of three summer steelhead trout were observed.
 This density is below the average of past years surveys (Figure 7).
-A total of 10 half-pounders and 181 Rainbow trout were detected this year, a higher than average density on the South Fork and lower than average density on the Middle Fork for these two life history diversities (Figure 8, Figure 9).
-Only one spring Chinook salmon was observed across all surveys and was seen in the upper South Fork gorge near McClendon Ford (Table 1).
-The spring Chinook salmon densities were lower than average on both forks (Figure 10).
-A total of 42 Klamath small-scale suckers were observed, with densities higher than average on the Middle Fork and lower than average on the South Fork (Figure 11).
+A total of 127 Rainbow trout were detected this year, a higher-than-average density on the South Fork (Figure 8).
+Only one half-pounder and no spring Chinook salmon were observed, densities that were lower than average for the South Fork (Table 1, Figure 8, Figure 10).
+A total of three Klamath small-scale suckers were observed, with densities lower than average on the South Fork (Figure 11).

 In 2014 there were high numbers of dead coastal giant salamanders (Dicamptodon tenebrosus) observed though the survey area.
-Fewer dead individuals have been observed annually since and only one was observed on the South Fork this year.
-One live coastal giant salamander was observed on the South Fork and eight were observed in the Middle Fork, one of which was dead.
-Eight aquatic garter snakes (Thamnophis atratus) were recorded on the South Fork and thirteen on the Middle Fork.
-Five rough skinned newts (Taricha granulosa) were observed on the Middle Fork.
-Two lamprey ammocetes were detected in the South Fork.
-Last, adult and juvenile Foothill yellow-legged frogs (Rana boylii) were observed on the South Fork and Middle Fork.
+Fewer dead individuals have been observed annually since and none were observed on the South Fork this year.
+No juvenile Foothill yellow-legged frogs (Rana boylii) or other aquatic amphibians or reptiles were recorded.
 All of these species are cryptic animals and are difficult to detect with our survey protocol, so observations are incidental.
+One adult Pacific Lamprey (Entospenus tridentatus) carcass was detected in the South Fork.
+Lastly, four adult Green Sturgeon were observed in the South Fork in the downstream most reach (Table 1).